Stephen Paddock may have told hairstylist that concert venue was vulnerable to attack

 Vegas gunman's girlfriend deleted Facebook account soon after shooting, data show

-The woman who entered the salon as Paddock was leaving allegedly told the stylist during a previous salon visit weeks earlier that her "husband's talking about crazy stuff and wanting to hurt" and that she was "leaving the country.
+The woman who entered the salon as Paddock was leaving allegedly told the stylist during a previous visit weeks earlier that her "husband's talking about crazy stuff and wanting to hurt" and that she was "leaving the country.
 I gotta get out of the country before it happens."

 Danley was in the Philippines at the time of the deadly shooting.
 Clark County Sheriff Joe Lombardo said earlier this year he did not expect criminal charges to be filed against Danley, who had been called the only person of interest in the case.